guestdaniel/DirksGuestOxenham2026/README.md

 - Figure 2: Run `fig2/fig2.R`, plot is saved as `figs/fig2.png`
 - Figure 3: Run `fig3/fig3.R`, plot is saved as `figs/fig3.png`
 - Figure 4: Run `nofig/comp_models/fit_comp_models.R`.
 This will fit the criterion shift and sensory models to the behavioral data and then save the fitted models in `outputs`.
 Then run `fig4/fig4.R`, the plot is saved in `figs/fig4.png`.
-- Figure 4: Run `nofig/comp_models/fit_comp_models.R`.
+- Figure 5: Run `nofig/comp_models/fit_comp_models.R`.
 This will fit the criterion shift and sensory models to the behavioral data and then save the fitted models in `outputs`.
 Then run `fig5/fig5.R`, the plot is saved in `figs/fig5.png`.
+- Figure 6: Run `nofig/comp_models/bootstrap_comp_models.R`, then run `fig6/fig6.R`.
+The subplots are saved in `figs/fig6a.png`, `figs/fig6b.png`, and so on.
+These subplots are combined in Inkscape to yield `figs/fig6.png`.